kognifai/Galore/SDK-documentation/Pipeline Operations.md

 input ~sampleset |> groupdata 2 4
 ````

-will produce an output sampleset of 2x2 + 2x4 = 12 channels
+Produces an output sampleset of 2x2 + 2x4 = 12 channels

 In the example above, **#grp_n** represent the number of subdivision in group n.